GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 ## Success Criteria

-- You have identified 2 user journeys

-### UJ 1

-Goal: Log into to the website

-Steps:
+To successfully complete this exercise, you should:

+- **Identify at least 2 user journeys:** Written down 2 UJs in the format mentioned above for the **Movie Guru** app
+- **Compare your journeys to the examples:**  See how your ideas align with the user journeys provided below.
+The examples below cover some common interactions, but there will be other ways users interact with the app.
+There is no perfect answer.
+- **Remember that user journeys are hypotheses:** They are your best guess about how users will interact with the app.
+These journeys will need to be refined over time based on real user data and feedback.

+### Example User Journeys for Movie Guru

+Here are a few examples of user journeys for the Movie Guru app:

+#### UJ 1: Access the App

+**Goal:**  Start using the Movie Guru app and view the main interface.

+**Steps:**

-- Go to the **Movie Guru** login page.
+1. Go to the Movie Guru login page.
-- Enter username.
+1. The user enters their username.
-- Click the "Login" button.
+1. Click the "Login" button.
-- View the chatbot, any chat history (if it exists), and see featured films, and profile info (if it exists).
+1. View the main page.
+This contains the chatbot, with any chat history loaded (if it exists), and a view of featured films, and profile info (if it exists).

-### UJ 2

-Goal: Get movie recommendations

-Steps:

-- Initiate chat.
-- Express Preferences.
+#### UJ 2: Get Movie Recommendations

+**Goal:** Receive personalized movie recommendations.

+**Steps:**

+1. Initiate Chat: The user opens the chat interface in the Movie Guru app.
+    - The app may have an initial profile with some initial preferences to guide the recommendations.
+1. User Receives Recommendations:
+    - Movie Guru provides an initial set of movie recommendations based on the user's input (if any) or previous interactions.
+1. User Explores Recommendations:
+    - The user browses through the recommendations.
+    - The user can ask for details about each movie (e.g., plot, actors, rating).
+1. User Provides Feedback:
+    - The user provides explicit feedback (e.g., "I love this movie!" or "Not interested in this genre").
+    - Skipping recommendations and asking to search again.
+1. User Receives Refined Recommendations:
+    - Movie Guru refines the recommendations based on the user's feedback, providing a more personalized set of suggestions.
+1. Repeat Steps 2-5 (Optional): The user can continue to explore and provide feedback to further refine the recommendations.
+1. End Chat: The user ends the chat session.

+#### UJ 3:  Update  Preferences

+**Goal:** Update invalid preferences to personalize future recommendations.

+**Steps:**

+1. Access Preferences: The user navigates to the "Preferences" or "Profile" section of the home page.
+1. View Existing Preferences (Optional): The app displays any existing preferences the user has previously saved.
+This could include:
-- Receive Recommendations.
+   - Liked/dislikes genres
-- Explore Recommendations.
+   - Liked/disliked actors
-- End Chat.
+   - Liked/disliked directors
+1. Delete Wrong/Invalid Items: The user interacts with the interface to adjust their preferences.
+This might involve:
+1. Receive Confirmation (Optional): The app provides feedback to the user that their preferences have been successfully saved by not rendering the preference again.

 ## Challenge 2: There are stakeholders

 ## Challenge 2: Start Silent Metrics collection